 We have a low tax risk appetite and are focused on compliance.
 This tone is set by our primary stakeholder, our Japanese parent company (Otsuka Holdings Co., Ltd.), and we believe that it should be acceptable to all of our key stakeholder groups.

-Her Majesty's Revenue and Customs (HMRC) Relationship
+His Majesty's Revenue and Customs (HMRC) Relationship

 Group Finance manages the HMRC relationship.
-The group does not have a Customer Compliance Manager allocated by HMRC.
+The group does not have a Customer Compliance Manager (CCM) allocated by HMRC.
 As such, the relationship is largely limited to responding to one-off queries and periodic reviews.
 However, we believe that it is important to maintain an open and constructive relationship with HMRC and respond to such enquiries in this spirit.
 We are satisfied with the existing HMRC relationship, but should a CCM be appointed, we will approach that relationship in the same collaborative manner.

-This UK tax strategy applies to:
+This U.K. tax strategy applies to: